Endemic Species Definition

 Name some plant species that are endemic.

 Some of the endemic plant species include- Nevada primrose, Waxflower, Pennell’s whitlow grass, Intermountain wavering, Mt.
 Wheeler sandwort, etc.

 What is the difference between endemic and exotic?

 Endemic species are the ones that belong to a particular area, whereas, exotic species are those which belong to some other region but are introduced in a foreign region.
 Endemic species are restricted to a particular area whereas exotic species are not.

 How are native species different from endemic species?

 A native species is not necessarily restricted to its native area.
 It may be found in other areas of the world as well.
 On the contrary, the endemic species is specific to a particular region and is found nowhere else.

 What is the main risk associated with endemic species?

 The main risk associated with endemic species is that they are more vulnerable to extinction.
 Since they are rare, the destruction of their habitats would reduce their population drastically.

 How are endemic species important?

 The endemic species are important to maintain a balance in the ecosystem.
 A balanced ecosystem purifies the environment and provides us with fresh air to breathe.
 When an endemic plant species becomes extinct, it takes with it around 10 to 30 endemic animal species.
-They are focus on the conservation of biodiversity.
+They are the focus for the conservation of biodiversity.

 What do you mean by endemism?

 Endemism is the condition of being endemic or being restricted to a particular geographical region.
 It describes the distribution of a group of species.